-Archaeologists in Ireland have made a major new discovery at the Brú na Bóinne World Heritage Site, revealing a 5,500-year-old megalithic passage tomb cemetery that is being described as a "find of a lifetime."
+Archaeologists in Ireland made a major new discovery at the Brú na Bóinne World Heritage Site in July 2018, revealing a 5,500-year-old megalithic passage tomb cemetery that is being described as a "find of a lifetime."

 Following research carried out by agri-technology company Devenish and University College Dublin School of Archaeology, two burial chambers have been discovered within the western part of the main passage tomb beside the 18th-century Dowth Hall in Co.
 Meath.
 The chambers were covered by a large stone cairn which was around 131 foot (40 meters) in diameter.

 "For the archaeologists involved in this discovery, it is truly the find of a lifetime,” Dr. Clíodhna Ní Lionáin, Devenish's lead archaeologist for the project told RTÉ.

 “The find of a lifetime” - archaeologist Dr Clíodhna Ní Lionáin on the discovery of a Megalithic passage tomb dating back some 5,500 years at the 18th century Dowth Hall in County Meath. pic.twitter.com/MhkAAoCTxp— Philip Bromwell (@philipbromwell) July 16, 2018

 The archaeological research has also discovered six kerbstones which would have formed part of a ring of stones that followed the cairn perimeter.
 The cairn is a mound of rough stones built over the burial chamber as a landmark, whereas the kerbstones would have marked the outside of this mound.
 One of the kerbstones identified is heavily decorated with Neolithic carvings and is said to be one of the most impressive discoveries of megalithic art in Ireland for decades.